infonl/info-techradar/radar/2022-09-22/ai-as-a-service.md

 ---
 title: "AI as a Service"
-ring: trial
+ring: hold
 quadrant: techniques
 featured: false
 ---

-When we want to incorporate AI into our solutions we prefer to use existing AI as a Service (AIaaS) services, when possible.
-We focus on the AIaaS services offered by <a href="aws.html">AWS</a> and
-<a href="azure.html">Azure</a> but other AIaaS services, when they are a better fit, can also be used.

-This is still our vision but currently not in trial because we are focussing on other areas.
+This blip is currently no longer in trial because we are focussing on other topics.